-5.2.3.
 Experiments With Various Queries

-For a database where the amount of current data increases over time (using Ins equal to 70%, this is the case), the later in the database lifetime a query is issued, the more results are retrieved, which in turn requires more I/O operations.
+For a database where the amount of current data increases over time (using Ins equal to 70%, this is the case), the later in the database lifetime a query is issued, the more results are retrieved, which in turn require more I/O operations.
 We already noticed the impact of the current queries in the previous sections.
 In this section, we experiment with various kinds of queries.
-First, we experiment with different types of queries varying Qcur, the percentage of current queries.
-The results for range and point queries are shown in Figures 10(a) and 10(b).
-It can be seen that the performance of the 1-R, 2-R, and 4-R indices drops as expected with an increasing amount of current queries.
-The GR-tree, on the contrary, performs better as the number of current queries increases.
+First, we experiment with range, timeslice, point, and "mixed" queries, varying Qcur, the percentage of current queries.
+The results are illustrated in Figures 10 and 11(a).
+It can be seen that the performance of the 1-R, 2-R, and 4-R indices drops as expected with an increasing amount of current queries increases.
 Investigating this "phenomenon," we found out the following about the four indices.

 The GR-tree nodes containing current data have better pagination than nodes containing non-current data.
-This is due to the sequential nature of transaction time.
+This is due to the sequential nature of the transaction time.
 "Current" nodes are filled up by continuously arriving new entries, while new entries are rarely inserted into the "old" nodes, which are left half-full after node splits (the GR-tree split algorithm usually separates older and newer entries).
 Thus, although the number of retrieved entries increases with an increasing amount of current queries, the qualifying (current) entries are packed into a smaller number of nodes.

-In the 4-R index, while the pagination of the trees that contain current data (R1 and R2) is higher than the pagination of trees R3 and R4, the performance is advertly affected by the bad performance of R2, which in turn is caused by the geometry of the minimum bounding rectangles in this tree (see Section 5.2.2).
-2-R performs better than 1-R when the percentage of current queries increases, because current and old data are mixed in the nodes of the 1-R, and the percentage of qualifying entries from each node is low for current queries.
+In the 4-R index, while the pagination of the trees that contain current data (R1 and R2) is higher than the pagination of trees R3 and R4, the performance is advertly affected by the bad performance of R2, which in turn is caused by the geometry of the minimum bounding rectangles in this tree (see Section 5.2).
+The 2-R performs better than the 1-R when the percentage of current queries increases, because current and old data are mixed in the nodes of the 1-R, and the percentage of qualifying entries from each node is low for current queries.